 Ebra

-“From data collection to the format of reduction coaching, everything has been tailored to our needs”
+"From data collection to reduction coaching format, everything has been customized to meet our needs"

-EBRA is the largest French daily press group, employing more than 5000 people in total.
-Divided into 4 divisions, the group has 10 press titles representing 1 million paper prints every day, and the equivalent in digital version.
+EBRA is the largest French daily press group, employing over 5000 people in total.
+Divided into 4 poles, the group has 10 press titles representing 1 million paper copies printed each day, and the equivalent in digital version.

 +5000 employees